NavyaGoli7/Reference_Papers/README.md

 9. Wu, Y., Li, J., Tian, C., Guo, Z., & Li, L. (2025).
 Memory-Efficient Federated Fine-Tuning of Large Language Models via Layer Pruning. arXiv preprint [arXiv:2508.17209](https://arxiv.org/pdf/2508.17209)
   - The core contribution of this work is introducing a paradigm for memory-efficient federated fine-tuning of LLMs, specifically designed to overcome severe memory limitations on resource-constrained devices.

 <del> 10.
 Gao, L., Ziashahabi, A., Niu, Y., Avestimehr, S., & Annavaram, M. (2025, November).
 MobiZO: Enabling efficient llm fine-tuning at the edge via inference engines.
 In Proceedings of the 2025 Conference on Empirical Methods in Natural Language Processing (pp. 20217-20234).[paper link] (https://aclanthology.org/2025.emnlp-main.1022.pdf)
-  - This paper describes an efficient fine-tuning design that achieves efficiency by adopting ZO optimization (to save memory) and then introducing novel parallelization techniques (MP-LoRA, outer-loop, and inner-loop) to dramatically increase the computation speed and effectiveness of ZO optimization on resource-constrained edge devices. </del>
+ <del>  - This paper describes an efficient fine-tuning design that achieves efficiency by adopting ZO optimization (to save memory) and then introducing novel parallelization techniques (MP-LoRA, outer-loop, and inner-loop) to dramatically increase the computation speed and effectiveness of ZO optimization on resource-constrained edge devices. </del>

 11. Mohanty, A., Kang, G., Gao, L., & Annavaram, M. (2025).
 DistilLock: Safeguarding LLMs from Unauthorized Knowledge Distillation on the Edge. arXiv preprint [arXiv:2510.16716](https://arxiv.org/pdf/2510.16716)
   - The work tackles the challenge of enabling LLM personalization by fine-tuning models directly on edge devices, a process made possible by the growth of edge-centric ML accelerators and resource-efficient training algorithms